zzssyy/sORFplnc/README.md

 python sORFplnc.py

-Also，you can retrain the model using your data.
+Also your data your way.

 # Graphical abstract